Flat-coat genetic rescue, step-by-step

 Step 1: Establish and prioritize breeding criteria

-• Use Embark (or similarly robust SNP genetic profiles) to ascertain predicted litter COI and check for known mutations.
+• Use Embark or another high resolution, SNP genetic profiler to ascertain predicted litter COI and check for known mutations.
 Aim for a litter COI under 5%.
 If either prospective parent dog presents a particular risk for mutations not included in the Embark panel, test for those as well.
-Be mindful of dogs who are carriers of Mendelian diseases — you need not exclude those dogs, but future litters may demand continued testing.
+Be mindful of dogs who are carriers of Mendelian diseases — you certainly need not exclude those dogs, but future litters may demand continued testing.

-• Select a breed or cross-breed dog with a low incidence of health problems, paying particular attention to cancer rates.
-Health test parents.
+• Select a breed or cross-breed dog with a low incidence of health problems, paying particular attention to cancer rates and cardiac health, but remember that outcrossing mitigates disease risk.
 Get to know the candidate dog and pedigree to ensure it promises to provide soundness of body and mind.

-• Don’t dwell much on whether a dog looks like a Flatcoat — given the breed’s homozygosity, “return to type” in future, back-crossed generations isn’t hard to achieve.
-Rather, focus on the more amorphous behavioral traits that are difficult to reliably perpetuate — a team-player attitude, social engagement, or whatever it is you value in a Flat-Coat.
-Outcrossing also presents an opportunity to enhance FlatCoat traits you love and re-instill traits you fear to be diminishing, so take the opportunity to incorporate your own preferences and think to future generations.
+• Consider an outcross prospects phenotypical similar while remembering that “return to type” isn’t difficult to achieve.
+Consider, especially, the more amorphous behavioral traits that are difficult to reliably perpetuate.
+Outcrossing also presents an opportunity to enhance Flatcoat traits you love and re-instill traits you fear to be diminishing, so take the opportunity to incorporate your own preferences and think to future generations.
+There are so many right answers.

 Step 2: Outcross